Accelerator and Brake: Dynamic Persuasion with Dead Ends: Introduction

 \subsection{Main Findings}

-We begin by analyzing the static persuasion case as a benchmark.
-The optimal static policy (Proposition \ref{proposition.static}) can be derived with the conventional concavification technique \citep{kamenica2011bayesian} with an intuitive interpretation: the principal benefits from persuasion only if the agent's initial voluntary stopping time is substantially different from the principal's own ideal stopping time.
-Specifically, the optimal signal corrects over-pessimism by partially revealing bad news to encourage continuation, and over-optimism by revealing good news to trigger stopping.
+Our analysis starts from characterizing the static persuasion benchmark, in which the principal can only disclose information at the outset.
+We employ the the canonical concavification technique \citep{kamenica2011bayesian} to derive the optimal static information policy (Proposition \ref{proposition.static}), which implies that the principal benefits from persuasion only if the agent's initial voluntary stopping time is substantially different from the principal's own ideal stopping time.
+In particular, the optimal signal corrects over-pessimism by partially revealing bad news to encourage continuation, and over-optimism by revealing good news to trigger stopping.

 When the principal is allowed to signal the project's state in continuous time, Theorem \ref{thetheorem} reveals a surprisingly simple structure of the optimal \emph{dynamic} information policy---the principal discloses information at most twice.
-The first potential disclosure occurs before the principal's optimal stopping time ($t^*$), acting as an \emph{accelerator}; it confirms the low state with positive probability, making the agent more optimistic to continue experimentation if this message is not received.
-The second potential disclosure serves as a \emph{brake} after $t^*$ by partially certifying the high state; and the agent is dissuaded when this message is absent.
+The first possible disclosure occurs before the principal's optimal stopping time ($t^*$), acting as an \emph{accelerator}; it confirms the low state with positive probability, making the agent more optimistic to continue experimentation if this message is not received.
+The second disclosure serves as a \emph{brake} after $t^*$ by partially certifying the high state; the agent is dissuaded when this message is absent.
 Notably, if the agent is sufficiently optimistic to continue experimenting over $t^*$ without persuasion, any disclosure before $t^*$ becomes unnecessary; the optimal dynamic information policy can thus be effectively implemented by its static counterpart of Proposition \ref{proposition.static}.